tomgxz/Kraken/REPORT.md

   })
   ```

-  After completing the JavaScript validation, I then rewrote the code in Python and used it in the `app.route` post function, so that if the client-side validation was bypassed, it would still be validated server-side.
+  After completing the JavaScript validation, I rewrote the code in Python and used it in the `app.route` post function so that if the client-side validation were bypassed, it would still be validated server-side.

 ##### changes to \_\_init\_\_.py
   ```python